Paolumaya/Maya-Lore/Inspiration/Sera Chatter 1.md

 Okay, this is a fantastic and unique concept!
-A human-Pukei fusion where the Pukei is essentially the tail/head is visually striking and full of potential.
+A human-Pukei integration where the Pukei is essentially the tail/head is visually striking and full of potential.
 Let's expand on Seraphina and Bloom:

-**I. Deepening the Fusion Mechanics & Physicality:**
+**I. Deepening the Integration Mechanics & Physicality:**

 1. **Bloom's Functionality:**